How To Defend Against Sun Damage

 Protect Your Eyes

 In addition to damaging your skin, unprotected exposure to the sun can also damage your eyes.
-UV rays can increase your risk of cataracts and other eye problems; wear wide brimmed hats and sunglasses with 100% UV absorption to protect your eyes and the skin around your eyes from sun damage.
+UV rays can increase your risk of cataracts and other eye problems.
+To avoid potential issues, wear wide brimmed hats and sunglasses with 100% UV protection to shield your eyes and the skin around your eyes from sun damage.

 Stay Hydrated